CESARBR/knot-hardware-pcbs/README.md

 KNoT Hardware PCBs

-Copyright (c) 2016, CESAR.
-All rights reserved.

-This hardware project may be modified and distributed under the terms of the BSD license.
-See the COPYING file for details.
+ - Overview

-These are the open-source hardware PCBs of the KNoT Project.
+These are the open-source hardware PCBs of the KNoT Project:

+KNoT Gateway Starter Board consists on a shield for Raspberry Pi with headers for easily coupling a nRF24L01+ module for wireless communication with the KNoT Things.
+It also includes push buttons and status leds.

+KNoT Thing Development Board consistes on an Arduino based PCB with the ATMega328 microcontroler, nRF24L01+ circuit, headers for SPI and I²C communication, push button and led.

+ - Development tools

 The ECAD tool used is Altium Designer versions 14.2.3 e 14.2.4.

-Each PCB projec includes:
+Each PCB project includes:
  - Components Library
  - Schematics
  - Board Layout